 The Gothic arch raceway geometry provides four-point contact for each load-carrying ball, which provides higher rigidity.
 However, bearings with a Gothic arch geometry — despite having four-point contact — generally have lower load capacities than similar circular arc designs.
 This is because the raceway curvature is higher, at 55 to 60 percent of the ball diameter.
 (Recall from above that a higher raceway curvature means lower load capacity.)
 The four-point contact also reduces the bearing’s ability to compensate for inaccuracies in the mounting base, so mounting requirements for bearings with Gothic arch geometry are generally more stringent than for those with circular arc geometry.

-The main benefits of Gothic arch designs is their ability to withstand loads from any direction and their relatively high moment load capacities.
-Accordingly, bearings that use only two rows of recirculating balls (one row on each side of the bearing), will typically a Gothic arch arrangement.
+The main benefits of Gothic arch designs are their ability to withstand loads from any direction and their relatively high moment load capacities.
+Accordingly, bearings that use only two rows of recirculating balls (one row on each side of the bearing), will typically have a Gothic arch arrangement.

 An elliptical contact area means the diameter along which the ball rolls — and therefore, the rolling speed — will vary, depending on what portion of the ellipses are engaged.
 This presents an opportunity for the ball to slip, or slide, rather than roll — meaning the bearing will experience sliding friction.
 This phenomenon is referred to as differential slip.